|

 Certification

-for certified CDVP … Current credentials in Pastoral
+requirements for certified CDVP … Current credentials in Pastoral

-Counseling, Life
+Counseling,

-Coaching, CDVP training, or AACT CDVP course I & II
+Life Coaching, CDVP training, or AACT CDVP course I & II

-(A Bachelor’s
+(A

-degree in Pastoral Counseling or related field)
+Bachelor’s degree in Pastoral Counseling or related field)

 License Christian